Exercise for osteoporosis

 Perform 3 to 5 short sets (4-8 repetitions) with increasing loads (10% to 30% of your body weight).
 For an additional stimulus make the step higher.

-Jumping jacks are done in your home or just about anywhere.
+Do jumping jacks in your home or just about anywhere.
 Start with your body weight but over time add weight using a backpack or vest.
 Also, this is not meant to be an aerobic exercise.
 Keep the repetitions intense and the sets short (only 5 to 10 repetitions).
 Repeated (3 to 5 sets) bursts of loading are best to stimulate the bone.

 Ankle hops in place introduce your body to a little more impact.
 This creates greater ground reaction forces than the step-up.
 Push hard into the floor.
-Do this exercise in front of a chair or counter just in case you become unbalanced.
+Do this exercise near a chair or counter just in case you become unbalanced.
 The first few sessions may lead to muscle soreness in your calf.
-This will resolve after a few days.
+Expect this to go away after a few days.
 Do 3 to 5 sets of 5 to 10 repetitions daily.
 To increase the stimulus, add a backpack, weighted vest, or hold hand weights.

 Your Physical Therapist Will Help You Develop the Best Exercise Program

-Many people we work with prefer to get started with the help of their physical therapist.
+Many people prefer to get started with the help of their physical therapist.
 Your therapist will be your guide and hold you accountable along the way.
 Contact us for help developing the program that is best for your abilities and goals.